 The event drew in 103 ships, compared with just 20 in the first regatta two decades ago, sailing in the Andaman Sea.

-Each ship has about 20 people, including sailors and crew. sail-world.com, an Australian sailing site.
+Each ship has about 20 people, including sailors and crew.
+The roughly 2 000 people who came for the regatta spent about $10-million, said Rob Kothe, editor in chief of sail-world.com, an Australian sailing site.

 “The King’s Cup has no problem finding big sponsors, property developers or hotel groups who find potential clients on the teams and find the race an excellent way to communicate,” Kothe said.